MichaelCade/wow_stats/README.md

 - Your `.env` file is listed in `.gitignore` and will **never** be committed
 - Credentials are loaded from environment variables only — nothing is hardcoded
 - The OAuth token is held in memory only and is not persisted to disk
-- No database or external storage is used
+- No database or external storage is used — all state is stored client-side in `localStorage`

 ---